xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 The problem becomes unsolvable when dealing with more complex objects.
 For example, viewing functions as sets of ordered pairs makes them not generally representable in a finite setting.
-Even though one can define a function by just stating its action on any element of the domain (e.g. $f(x) := x + 1$), the underlying set that represents the function can easily be infinite.
+Even though one can define a function by just stating its action on any element of the domain (for example, $f(x) := x + 1$), the underlying set that represents the function can easily be infinite.

 Type theory tries to tackle this problem by taking a more semantic view on mathematical objects.
 It operates with terms that have assigned types.
 In the case of the natural numbers, for example, instead of building them out of more elementary atoms, we just state them as what we want them to be: a type with an initial term and a way to build a new term for each existing one.
 Similarly, functions become simple computation rules instead of literally being made out of all the possible mappings they entail.

-This philosophy---the idea that mathematical structures should be finitely describable---is known as constructivism, and is the quintessence of Per Martin-Löf's type theory.
+This philosophy---the idea that mathematical structures should be finitely describable---is known as constructivism, and is the quintessence of Martin-Löf's type theory.
 Although type theories precede Martin-Löf's by some decades, the one he published, known as intuitionistic type theory, is the first one to implement predicative logic, which is vital for producing meaningful mathematics.
 The notion of constructivism not only applies to objects such as algebraic structures, but also to predicates about these.
 In a set-theoretic setting, constructing the set of all even natural numbers and the *statement* that such set is the set of all even numbers are two completely different things.